magicalpanda/MagicalRecord/README.md

 >	*- [Wikipedia]("http://en.wikipedia.org/wiki/Active_record_pattern")*

-Magical Record for Core Data was inspired by the ease of Ruby on Rails' Active Record fetching.
+MagicalRecord was inspired by the ease of Ruby on Rails' Active Record fetching.
 The goals of this code are:

 * Clean up my Core Data related code
 * Allow for clear, simple, one-line fetches